usethesource/rascal/src/org/rascalmpl/courses/Recipes/Basic/Hello/Hello.md

 ##  `hello` as function

 As the command above, a piece of code is not _reusable_.
-To be able to use some code again and again, the best way is to wrap it in a ((Declaration-Function)), and then call it:d call it:
+To be able to use some code again and again, the best way is to wrap it in a ((Declarations-Function)), and then call it:d call it:
 ```rascal-shell
 import IO;
 void hello() {